Tasikmalaya derailment

 The Tasikmalaya derailment occurred on 4 April 2014 at 18:30 local time when the passenger train "Malabar", with 250 passengers on board, was derailed by a landslide in Kadipaten, Tasikmalaya Regency, West Java.
-The accident killed 5 people and another 35 were injured.
+The accident killed 5 people and injured another 35.
 Heavy rain triggered the landslide, which derailed the train as it traveled through Java, the most populous island in Indonesia.

 Accident

-The Malabar train was carrying 11 train cars and 360 passengers at the time of the incident, this accident was caused by a landslide at km 244, Terung Village RT 05 RW 09, Mekarsari Village, Kadipaten District, Tasikmalaya Regency, West Java due to heavy rains with a long duration, so the train overturned.
+The Malabar train was carrying 11 train cars and 360 passengers at the time of the incident.
+This accident was caused by a landslide at km 244, Terung Village RT 05 RW 09, Mekarsari Village, Kadipaten District, Tasikmalaya Regency, West Java due to heavy rains with a long duration, so the train overturned.
 This accident resulted in 5 deaths.

 As a result of the accident, two executive-class cars, K1 0 67 27 and K1 0 67 22, along with the CC206 13 55 locomotive fell off the rails.
 Due to the heavy terrain, the evacuation of the locomotive was hampered.
-The weight of the CC206 locomotive, 90 metric ton, also hindered its evacuation.
+The weight of the 90 metric ton CC206 locomotive also hindered its evacuation.
 In addition, because of the very severe damage to carriage K1 0 67 22, the carriage had to be dismantled.
 Meanwhile, K1 0 67 27 could be saved after being fitted with a temporary bogie and undergoing major repairs at the Manggarai Depot.